jstaf/onedriver/README.md

 make test
 ```

-### Installation
+### Installation from source

 onedriver has multiple installation methods depending on your needs.

 ```bash
 # install directly from source